Department of Government Services (Victoria)

 The Department of Government Services (DGS) is a government department in Victoria, Australia.
 It was formed on 1 January 2023 as a result of a cabinet reshuffle by Premier of Victoria Daniel Andrews.

 Upon establishment, the department took over the responsibilities for local government from the Department of Jobs, Precincts and Regions.

 Ministers

-As of December 2024, the department supports three ministers in the following portfolios:
+As of August 2026, the department supports two ministers in the following portfolios: